Watch a video about Sandbox

 To learn more about subscriptions, see Zscaler Internet Access Bundles.

 Regardless of your subscription, when users attempt to download a malicious file, the service displays a notification explaining that the file was blocked because it was malicious.
-The service also logs transactions in real time, and you can view Sandbox reports and data under Dashboards and Analytics.
+The service also logs transactions in real time, and you can view Sandbox reports and data under Dashboard and Analytics.